 This is MatchBOX Coworking Studio, where entrepreneurs and artists can meet, mingle and create — all while contributing to making Lafayette a welcoming city for young innovators.

-MatchBOX is the brainchild, so to speak, of Jason Tennenhouse and Mikel Berger, the two young developers who were charged by Lafayette Mayor Tony Roswarski with making it happen.
-These two Purdue University graduates saw the need for a space such as Matchbox, a place where youthful creators could come together and bring their ideas to fruition.
+MatchBOX is the brainchild, so to speak, of Jason Tennenhouse, Dennis Carson, and Mikel Berger who were all charged by Lafayette Mayor Tony Roswarski with making it happen.
+Carson, who is the City's Economic Development Director and these two Purdue University graduates saw the need for a space such as Matchbox, a place where youthful creators could come together and bring their ideas to fruition.

 Tennenhouse graduated from Purdue with degrees in psychology and industrial design — "I use the psychology more than the industrial design," he quips — and lived and worked in West Lafayette for a time after graduation, marrying, starting a family, and renovating an old house in the New Chauncey neighborhood in West Lafayette.
 His career path ultimately led to the development of his own toy company.
 But somewhere along the line, he realized that merely creating consumer goods felt empty and hollow — "At the end of the day, it's just a hunk of plastic" — so he turned his energy instead toward not-for-profit work.

 "I went all the way to the other end of the spectrum," Tennenhouse says.
 "But I missed the speed of the market-driven stuff I did at the beginning of my career."

 Tennenhouse took on various other ventures, including Greyhouse Coffee & Supply Co., which was in some ways an early precursor to the co-working studio concept.
 He was involved with the Quality of Life Committee with the City of Lafayette, where people were throwing around ideas and brainstorming about how to retain young people, with their talent and creativity.
 As someone who cared about giving back to the community, Tennenhouse was immediately on board with this dialogue.